MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M07_L07_Configure_Pipelines_to_Securely_Use_Variables_and_Parameters.md

     ![Screenshot of the pipeline run with validation failing.](media/pipeline-validation-fail.png)

-1. Add the variable group and the buildConfiguration variable back to the variable group and run the pipeline again.
+1. Add the variable buildConfiguration variable back to the variable group and run the pipeline again.
 It should run successfully.

 > [!IMPORTANT]
 > Remember to delete the resources created in the Azure portal to avoid unnecessary charges.